isaacnmm/pestpolicy-hugo2XX/content/posts/trampoline-care-in-winter/index.md

 Maintenance of your trampoline during winter is critical.
 Whether you decide to use it during winter or disassemble it is still crucial to invest some time taking care of your structure.
 If you live in snow-prone areas, regularly clear the snow from the trampoline, this way the springs will not overstretch and cause health hazards while being used.

-Always take proper care of your jumping structure, [use trampoline covers](https://pestpolicy.com/trampoline-covers-for-winter/) and it will give you years of service.
+Always take proper care of your jumping structure, [use trampoline covers](https://pestpolicy.com/trampoline-covers-for-winter/)and it will give you years of service.
 You must check it regularly to ensure that the springs, the jumping mat, and the frame are in excellent condition.
 Do regular cleaning using hot soapy water to clear all dirt.